 While waiting for my ride.
 The girl asked me “Are you not going to eat that, I thought you are hungry”

 “I am, but the bread has molds, I already took a bite” then I smiled at her.
-I was starving really to death but obviously I can’t eat the beard.
+I was starving really to death but obviously I can’t eat the bread.
 I was trying to ease my hunger with water.

 My ride has arrived and they accompanied me to the street.
 To my surprise, it was a motorbike.
 I was going alone to the correct Homestay, with a big backpack and will ride a freaking motorbike, again alone, in a place I never been before.
 I said to myself “great!
 I think I have no option.”